 We went on a trek in Sapa which ended up being one of the most incredible travel experiences we had in Vietnam.
 It was an organized trek, and we hiked almost 20 km each day!
 Nestled in Vietnam’s mountainous north, it was a wonderful break from the bustling cities and crowded historic sites to the south.
 If you do decide to explore Sapa, don’t skip Bac Ha’s Sunday Market.
 This is a great way to try local cuisine, and pick up craftworks, brocade, and souvenirs made by local communities.

 - Vietnam Responsible Tourism offers guided treks of the Hoang Su Phi and Cao Bong regions

 - Mr Linh’s Adventures offers extended treks through several different regions in Northern Vietnam

 - Sapa Sisters is an incredible social enterprise that will take you through the Sapa region, and there are plenty of other tour operators out there with the perfect trek for you!

 Beyond the Old Quarter of Hanoi, there are countless other Vietnam destinations that are perfect for cycling.
 These cycle tours of Mai Chau and the Mekong Delta are just a couple of prime examples!

 When compiling a list of what to do in Vietnam, trying Vietnamese cuisine is probably right up top.
 It’s known as one of the freshest, unique cuisines in the world!

 Being a more responsible traveler regardless of where you visit in the world is more important now than it ever has been.
-Making small changes to your itinerary to opt for a responsible tour guide, or an eco-friendly hotel or a restaurant that has sustainable practices really do make a difference!
+Making small changes to your itinerary to opt for a responsible tour guide, shared transportation in Vietnam, or an eco-friendly hotel or a restaurant that has sustainable practices really do make a difference!